AntonArtomovNM/AntonArtomovNM/README.md

  - .Net development 💻
  - Game development via Unity Engine 🎮

- 📚 I'm currently studing in "KhCTPC" college and the IT-Academy 📚
+I'm currently working as a trainee .Net developer in SoftServe and studing in KhCTPC

- 👀 I’m looking to collaborate on any projects that include C# and game making) 👀
+I’m looking to collaborate on any projects that include C# and game making)

  📫 How to reach me: 📫
  - Gmail: antonIOartiomov@gmail.com